xMakerx/GitHubPortfolio/README.md

 -------------------------------------------------------------------------------------------------
 ### This list isn't exhaustive!
 Make sure to browse the `screenshots` folders to see more screenshots and images of each project.
-Source code is provided to sort through.
+Source code is provided to sift through.